How to Install and Use a Picture Rail Hanging System

 Cathy at The Grit and Polish also does such a great job of using these in her living room and dining room!

-Picture molding can be installed in line with the height of the windows or doors, as an example.
+You’ll also see picture rail installed in line with the height of the windows or doors.
 Another option is to install it just below the crown molding.

-The picture molding in our home was installed just a few inches from the ceiling.
 As you can see below, they painted the molding and the top of the wall white to create the look of crown molding!
+This is a great alternative to installing crown molding, which is notoriously difficult.

 Tip: Use painter’s tape to help visualize the placement!

-If you’re comfortable using a miter saw, cutting picture rail is really quite simple!
+If you’re comfortable using a miter saw, cutting picture rail molding is really quite simple!

 You can either do a bevel cut (where the saw is tilted) or you can do a miter cut (what I did) with the trim up against the fence and cut at a 45 degree angle.